bishnukhadka/bishnukhadka.github.io/_posts/2025-06-23-LLM-Engineers-Handbook.md

     - Paraphrasing
     - Synonym substitution
     - Sub-queries
     - Hypothetical document embeddings (HyDE)
 - Query Expansion
     - Self-Query

+#### Retrieval Pipeline Optimization
+There are two ways
+- Improve the Embedding model
+    - by fine-tuning the pre-trained model (very computationally costly, evan financially)
+    - using Instruction models (less costly)
+- Leveraging the DB's filter and search features

+#### Post-Retrieval Pipeline Optimization
+- Re-ranking
+- Prompt compression

 ### Chapter 5: Supervised Fine-Tuning
 - SFT refines the model's capabilities (here model refers to pre-trained model that can predict the new sequence) learning to predict `instruction-answer` pair.